 Parallel to you your artist career, you’re perhaps more famously known as the person behind the Drum Broker’s International Breaks series.
-How did you get involved with the Drum Brokers and International Breaks?
-What were the initial expectations and what was asked of you?
+How did you get involved with them, and what were the initial expectations?

 More famously?!
-Haha, I don’t know about that, but it’s interesting to see who knows me for the music, and whom for drum/sample stuff.
+Haha, I don’t know about that, but it’s interesting to see who knows me for the music versus the sample stuff.
 To me, they’re both as visible as the other.
-I linked with Drum Broker aka Alkota back in 2012.
-I’d just moved to LA and was looking into side hustle’s on top of selling beats/records.
+I linked with Drum Broker, aka Alkota, back in 2012.
+I’d just moved to LA and was looking into side hustle’s on top of selling beats and records.
 I think we just connected on Twitter.
 I had been toying with the idea for awhile and came up with the concept.
 Originally though, I didn’t want to give up my drums.
 I think Alkota convinced me, as it’s something I’d be doing anyway, so I might as well get paid for it.
 I can’t believe we’re up to 11 volumes now.
-No expectations, just if and when I wanted to do a new kit, or had a new idea, we’d figure out a plan.

-What’s been the most successful International Breaks thus far?
+What’s been the most successful International release thus far?
 Any idea why that one sold so well?

 International Loops!
-That one is free though, haha..
+That one is free though (laughs).
 People love free stuff of course.
 As for the drums, I think Volume 707 actually.
 No idea why though!
 Pretty hard to tell.
 They’re all dope in their own way and the possibilities for flipping and chopping them in various ways is kind of endless.

-Despite your massive vinyl collection, you seem to have until recently solely released drum breaks and one shots through Drum Broker.
-Why did you choose to wait so long to put out an International Loops pack, particularly when the drums seems to have become so popular?
+You solely used to release drum breaks and one shots through The Drum Broker.
+Why did you choose to wait so long to put out an International Loops pack?
 Any plans for more of those?

-The drum packs take a long time to curate and just find.
-It’s hard, constantly uncovering basically unknown drum breaks, and the time and money it takes to hunt them down.
-They’re all recorded from the original vinyl, so whenever I happen find a new break, it gets recorded and edited into the next pack.
+The drum packs take a long time to find and curate.
+It’s hard to constantly uncover unknown drum breaks, and it takes time and money to hunt them down, since they’re all recorded from the original vinyl.

-The international loops was again, an idea I’d been toying with for awhile, but there’s a grey area in it.
-It’s partly obscure sampled records, loops/chops put together in composition form, so we decided to do the first for free.
-I’ll probably do another one soon and we’ll sell it but again, that just takes a long time to curate something really dope.
+The International Loops was an idea I’d been toying with for awhile.
+It’s made of partly obscure samples, loops and chops that were put together in composition form, and we decided to do the first one for free.
+I’ll probably do another one soon and we’ll sell it, but again, it takes a long time to curate something really dope.
 I don’t want any of the kits to sound like they’ve just been quickly thrown together for a money grab.
 I take time to curate everything, and try to keep a high level of quality control.

-I’d try finding some psychedelic looking covers, look for 70’s 80’s stuff and hopefully a few familiar Chinese labels I know of.
-If there’s nothing in English and I’m never gonna be in that store again.
+I’d try to find some psychedelic-looking covers, and maybe look for 70’s or 80’s stuff.
+If there’s nothing in English, then hopefully I can find records by the few Chinese labels I’m familiar with.
 I’d probably take some gambles.
-Hopefully there’s a listening station, or I’d try and be cool with the owner and maybe ask to listen to some stuff, or get some recommendations from them.
+Hopefully there’s a listening station, or I’d try and be cool with the owner and maybe ask to listen to some stuff, or get some recommendations from him.

-You’ve mentioned that Japan is a must-go place for digging.
+You’ve mentioned in past interviews that Japan is a must-go place for digging.
 Why is this?
 We know that physical sales and record culture has always been strong there, but how does this translate into lucrative crate-digging experiences?

-I’ve actually never been, but it’s at the top of my list.
-I just need to go with about 10 grand, lol.
-I’ve been fortunate enough to have done a lot of traveling in the past, but now I’m just focusing on other things.
-To make the Japan trip worth it, I’d want to save up as much cash as possible.
+I’ve actually never been there, but it’s at the top of my list; I just need to go with about $10,000 for all the records I want (laughs).
+I’ve been fortunate enough to have done a lot of traveling in the past, but now I’m focusing on other things.
+To make a trip to Japan worth it, I’d want to save up as much cash as possible.
 They just have everything over there.
 Totally meticulous with the way record stores are curated, and how they collect records.
 It’s amazing from what I’ve seen and heard.
-They even manage to have super obscure privately pressed records from all over the US.
-I think it’d be better for adding to your collection rather than buying to sell.
-You could take your want-list and come out with everything checked off, but your pockets empty!
+They even manage to have super obscure privately-pressed records from all over the US.
+Digging their would be a great way to add to your collection.
+You could take your want-list and come out with everything checked off, but with your pockets empty!

-As someone well-traveled in his work, run me through 3 of the most productive countries/cities to go digging in and why they’ve yielded good results.
+As someone well-traveled in his work, run me through three of the most productive countries or cities to go digging in and why they’ve yielded good results.

 Prague in the Czech Republic is another great city to dig.
-European Prog records over there are much cheaper than it would be in America.
+European progressive rock records over there are much cheaper than ithey would be in America.

 To be honest, Los Angeles is amazing, I’m very fortunate to have so many great record stores close by, with competitive prices.
 It’s a melting pot of cultures so you can find stuff from all over the world.
 Compared to England, it’s a lot cheaper and easier to find good stuff here.

-Sampling a record for music-making often involves just taking a snippet of sound or a small loop, which means 95% of the song that’s being sampled ends up not being used in the final production (though some skilled beat-makers don’t apply here).
-So a digger has to be able to discern that a tiny snippet or loop in a full-length album will be usable.
+A crate-digger has to be able to discern that a tiny snippet or loop in a full-length album will be usable for a beat.
 However, when I observe people crate-digging, I don’t see them listening to entire albums.
-As the person digging and deciding whether or not to buy the record, how can you know if an LP is worth buying without listening to the whole thing?
+So how can you know if an LP is worth buying without listening to the whole thing?

 Getting a vibe for the general style of music and how it was produced is important.
-I might not always buy a record for a sample, but want to study the production of it instead.
-If you’re skimming through and the instruments sound interesting, the arrangements are unique, the mood is right, and if there’s vocals that cut through clean, you can get the general vibe of the album and how the rest of it might sound.
-Other times there’s one hot loop and the rest of it is basically trash.
+I might not always buy a record for a sample, but rather to study the production of the songs on it.
+If you’re skimming through and the instruments sound interesting, the arrangements are unique, the mood is right, and the vocals cut through clean, then you can get the general idea of how the rest of the album might sound.
+At other times, there’s just one hot loop on there and the rest of it is basically trash.

-Is it worth buying a whole album if you only like 10 seconds of one song on the LP?
+Is it worth buying a whole album if you only like ten seconds of one song on the LP?

 Absolutely.
-If it has something undeniable, that you know you can make something great with, and if you’re not likely to come across another copy anytime soon.
-I could probably make my money back, or more selling it on after I’ve used it too.
+If it has something undeniable that I can make something great with, and if I’m not likely to come across another copy anytime soon, then I’d buy it.
+I could probably make my money back by selling it after I’ve used it too.

-Do you purchase all your vinyl for keeps at home or do you make use of Vinyl rips?
+Do you purchase all your vinyl to use sample from on your turntables, or do you also make use of vinyl rip files?

 I definitely rip certain records I really like.
-If I’m downsizing the collection and getting rid of some good stuff, I’ll always record the best songs/loops from it.
+If I’m downsizing the collection and getting rid of some good stuff, I’ll always record the best songs and loops from them.

 Have you ever had buyers remorse after a dig?

-Definitely, but luckily not for a long time, haha.
-I think when you first start digging, you see certain covers and think something’s going to be really dope, but then you take it home and it’s rag-time jazz or something – which does have it’s place, but generally not in a sampler.
+Definitely, but luckily not for a long time (laughs).
+When you first start digging, you might see certain album covers and think the LP is going to be really dope, but then you take it home and find out that it’s rag-time jazz or something – which does have its place, but generally not in a sampler.
 I don’t buy blindly too much these days, but it can be really fun when you buy something on a whim, and it turns out to be amazing.
-Its always very satisfying when that happens.
+It’s always very satisfying when that happens.

 Have you ever been robbed of your vinyl, lost a purchase during your travels or in the mail, or been ripped off?

 Sadly, yes.
-I was selling at a record show in LA a couple years ago and someone swiped two or three rare and expensive records.
-Really sucks, but if record karma exists then that guy has it coming, haha
+I was selling at a record show in LA a couple of years ago and someone swiped two or three rare and expensive records.
+Really sucks, but if record karma exists then that guy has it coming (laughs).

 One that always springs to mind is from a few years ago.
-I was out having drinks with friends and found a Russian Book store.
-We were a bit drunk at the time and we decided to go in and I started having a conversation with the owner.
-Real quirky Russian dude.
-I asked about records of course and he said he had a lot of stuff in the back.
+I was out having drinks with friends and found a Russian bookstore.
+We were a bit drunk at the time and we decided to go in and I started having a conversation with the owner, who was real quirky Russian dude.
+I asked about records and he said he had a lot of stuff in the back.
 We arranged to meet and I came back with a portable turntable.
-I’m going through his records, and this back room smells pretty bad and is real dusty and dirty.
-He was a bit of a hoarder.
-He’s sitting back there at his little office and starts watching porn!
+I’m going through his records, and this backroom smells pretty bad and is real dusty and dirty.
+He was a bit of a hoarder too.
+So he’s sitting back there in his little office, and all of a sudden starts watching porn!
 All casual like it’s nothing, while I was digging right next to him!
 So weird.
-I found some amazing stuff for cheap so that awkward situation was worth it, haha.
-I never went back.
+I found some amazing stuff for cheap, so the awkward situation was worth it, but I never went back.
 It was just funny to me how a random night out drinking turned into finding some dope music.

 Not to give any undue credit to your competition, but are there any other create-diggers you would recommend checking out for those who are new to the scene?